 We first met “Calvin” about a year ago as a 16-year-old arrested on an armed robbery charge.
 For months, Calvin struggled meeting his court requirements, which dug him deeper into the juvenile legal system.

-It wasn’t that Calvin wanted more trouble.
-The problem was, his family had become homeless.
+It wasn’t that Calvin wanted to disobey the court.
+The problem was, his family had been experiencing homelessness.
 For months they had been bouncing between relatives.
 Each time they shifted to a new location, Calvin had to figure out all over again how to get to court and school.
 Eventually, the family started squatting in an abandoned building with no electricity or running water.
 Embarrassed by his situation, Calvin stopped going to school.

 Too often, the legal system compounds difficulties on top of difficulties for kids in Calvin’s position.
 What it sees in the courtroom is a kid who isn’t meeting their requirements or going to school.
 What it doesn’t ask is why.

 It’s the “why” that forms the core of LCCR’s holistic approach, understanding that if a child doesn’t have stability outside the courtroom, there’s no way they can succeed inside of it.

 Calvin’s LCCR social worker, Lana, got to work.
 Despite New Orleans’ limited resources for homelessness, she helped the family identify a shelter they could move into right away.
 She even used her own car to help them move.